marcosrachid/java8_oca_study/README.md

 * default or package-private: any class within the same package can access it.
 * private: only the member owner can access it.

+finals variables can only be set one time

+instance final variables cannot be set in methods.

+super() is the method to call parent class constructor.

+super() is mandatory within any constructor, in case of the parent constructor is a no argument constructor, it can be hidden in child constructor.

+super() is mandatory to be the first declaration within a constructor.

+static blocks and methods can only use external static variables.

+instance blocks and method can use external instance and static variable.

+Overloaded methods rules:

+* methods must have the same name.
+* methods must have different argument list.
+* method can or cannot have different return types.
+* method can or cannot have a different access modifier.
+* method can or cannot have a different checked or unchecked exception.

 ## Working with Inheritance

 Java does not support multiple inheritance for classes, only for interfaces.